Globe Peace Monuments

 September 2002? - "Pallets Move the World," William H. Sardo, Jr., Pallet & Container Research Laboratory, Virginia Tech University, Blacksburg, Virginia (USA).
 Stainless steel sculpture of a globe resting on a pallet.
 Cost $85,000 and weighs five tons.
 "Dedicated to those who have had a very important impact through research and development on the wood pallet."

 Date? - World Peace Pond, Swayambhunath Temple, Kathmandu (Nepal).
-Wall of the pond bears the prayer "May Peace Prevail on Earth."
+Wall of the pond bears the World Peace Prayer "May Peace Prevail on Earth."
 Note globe on a lotus in the pond.
 Tourists call this the "money temple" because of its many free ranging monkeys.

 January 1, 2003 - World Peace Prayer Fountain, Fayetteville Town Center, Fayetteville, Arkansas (USA).
 Sculpted by Hank Kaminsky.
-Huge globe with "May Peace Prevail on Earth" in 100 languages is continually bathed in water and easily turned by hand.
+Huge globe with the World Peace Prayer "May Peace Prevail on Earth" in 100 languages is continually bathed in water and easily turned by hand.
 Left image shows Myra Bonhage-Hale of West Virginia (USA).
 Visited by EWL.

 May 2003 - International Children's Peace Sculpture, Kyoto Musuem for World Peace, Kyoto (Japan).
 Model of a sculpture made by Kyoto HS students after "Travis, a junior HS student from New Mexico," said at a peace seminar in Hiroshima that he'd like to see such sculptures erected all over the world.
 Man in photo is Prof. Ikuro Anzai, founding director of the museum.